Stevens-Mark/Spotify-app/README.md

 - [x] You cannot add/delete/modify your playlists from this app (maybe in the future).
 - [x] Episode ("up next") not implemented on show page.
 - [x] The Algorithms used by Spotify to create the various lists are not available, so I cannot create lists like "sugguestions", "jump back in" or "mixes for...." etc
-- [x] Recent searches was created by me & are stored in local storage.
-I need to implement Spotify's recently played feature instead...
 - [x] There are a presently a few known issues with my implementation, listed below:

 ## Known issues